▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 IV is for vets & trials

-IV DMSO is real — in veterinary medicine and historic research — but it belongs to professionals with sterile, dosed, monitored protocols.
+IV DMSO is real — in veterinary medicine and historic human research — but it belongs to professionals with sterile, dosed, monitored protocols.
 Self-injecting DMSO or IV "cocktails" at home is genuinely dangerous.
 Topical only for DIY use.

 Dr. Stanley W. Jacob